GobySoft/goby3/src/doc/markdown/doc502_goby_gps.md

 cgps
 ```

-If you see valid time, latitude, longitude, etc. data then gpsd is set up correctly.
-If not, check your serial port and perhaps directly examine the NMEA traffic using `minicom` or similar.
+If you see valid time, latitude, longitude, etc., then `gpsd` is set up correctly.
+If not, check your serial port and consider directly examining the NMEA traffic using `minicom` or a similar tool.

 ## goby_gps